-- Unwitting Instigator of Doom: He started the whole adventure by breaking the tablet in the intro.
-A literal case of Nice Job Breaking It, Hero.
+- Unwitting Instigator of Doom: He started the whole adventure by breaking the tablet in the intro, enabling villains across the multiverse to obtain the fragments and gain power from them.
+A literal case of Nice Job Breaking It, Hero!.

 Noir Spider-Man/Peter Parker

-- Awesome, yet Impractical: A lot of his takedowns are not silent at all, and take way too long.
-Close-range takedowns are even worse since you literally have no excuse except challenges to do them. longer range ones are possibly subverted as you can drag enemies into the shadows before you knock them out, and then web zip somewhere else if someone hears you.
+- Awesome, yet Impractical: A lot of his takedowns are not silent at all, and take way too long to carry out.
+Close-range takedowns are even worse since you need to be basically touching the enemy to pull it off, which will either leave you exposed to light or let the mooks in the vicinity fire back immediately after you approach, and there's no excuse to even risk it except for the challenges.
+Longer range ones are possibly a subversion, as you can drag enemies into the shadows before you knock them out, and then web zip somewhere else if someone hears you.

-- Blow You Away: His crowd control and uppercut moves have a wind theme for their names.
+- Blow You Away: His attack animations have a wind theme to them and their names.

 - Dark Is Not Evil: Black all over, and sticks to the shadows to takedown foes stealthily and brutally.
-An idealist despite how dark his world is.
+Still an idealist despite how dark his world is.

 - Fights Like a Normal: The other Spider-Men have their durability, so they can just charge in and tank everything.
 Noir takes on people with guns as a a normal unarmed person would: by sneaking up and doing them in silently.
-Even in direct combat he barely relies on web powers.
-Probably because he just got them.
+Even in direct combat, he barely relies on web powers.
+Probably because, at least here, he just got them.
 Notably, he's the only Spider-Man with any sort of recognizable fighting style, specifically a combination of Good Old Fisticuffs and Chinese Martial arts.
 Really supports how some think Spidey relies too much on his Spider-Sense.